 Analogue phones continue to trouble small business owners—even ones who are back in the office.
 These phones lack portability, security, and app-based integration.
 And they can’t be scaled up or down.

-Many returning businesses will be looking to switch to other phone alternatives like VoIP that offer the flexibility to work the way they need.
+We continue to advise clients on phone alternatives like VoIP that offer flexibility.
+That allows you to work the way you need.

 Whether your business is incorporating a hybrid work environment, or just trying to be smarter about your communication tools, take a close look at your phones.

 Conferencing has become a part of life.
 We’ve all experienced clunky Zoom connections, bad sound quality, and interesting backgrounds.

 Moving forward, small businesses need to think about their conferencing suite and how quality connections can drive team success and give a better impression to potential clients.
 The last thing a sales call needs is a bad connection.

 We work with clients on identifying the right fit for their conferencing needs, equipping their teammates with the bandwidth and tools they need to have a great call each and every time.

 Cloud integration has become (mostly) standard.
 But there are still a lot of small businesses that are operating without the cloud or are not taking full advantage of the cloud capabilities they have.

 Managing files, especially large ones with multiple users, can be a pain.
 It can slow down productivity and even lead to loss of work.
 And if teammates have trouble accessing their documents when working from home, this can really throw a wrench in a hybrid or remote work dynamic.

 Cloud and hybrid cloud services allow our clients to fully realize the power of file servers and workflow.
 And when paired with our expertise on how to leverage the full power of the cloud, clients can put their file woes behind them.